Expert ADHD Evaluations & Assessments in San Francisco & Berkeley

 Within two weeks of completing testing, you'll receive a comprehensive written report explaining the evaluation findings in clear, accessible language.
 The report includes test scores and data but focuses primarily on practical insights you can use, what your child's results mean for daily functioning, what their specific ADHD or executive function profile looks like, and most importantly, what supports and strategies will help them succeed.
 You'll find detailed recommendations for school accommodations, home interventions, potential therapies or services, and often suggestions for Bay Area resources that fit your child's needs.
 We can email your report securely or mail a printed copy to your home, depending on your preference.

-Step 5: Follow-Up Support and School Advocacy
+Step 5: Follow-Up Support & School Advocacy

 Your relationship with Mind Matters doesn't end when you receive the report.
 We offer optional feedback sessions where Dr. Murray-Metzger meets with your child or teen to explain the results in age-appropriate language, helping them understand their learning profile and why certain strategies help them succeed.
 We also provide school meeting advocacy, attending IEP or 504 meetings at San Francisco or Berkeley area schools to explain findings, answer questions, and advocate for appropriate accommodations.
 As new questions arise months or years later, you can schedule parent follow-up consultations to get expert guidance on emerging challenges, transitions, or simply to troubleshoot strategies that aren't working as expected.
 This ongoing relationship ensures you have professional support for every stage of understanding and supporting your child's ADHD.